ava-labs/subnet-vrf-contracts/README.md

 </div>

 ### VRFProvider
-The `VRFProvider` contract is intended to be deployed on the same chain that Chainlink VRF is available on (i.e. the C-chain).
+The `VRFProvider` contract is intended to be deployed on the same chain that Chainlink VRF is available on (i.e. the C-Chain).
 It is configured to receive randomness requests from a specific `VRFProxy`, and passes those requests on to the Chainlink VRF coordinator.
 When the random values are provided by the Chainlink VRF coordinator, the `VRFProvider` in turn sends those values back to the `VRFProxy` that requested them via Teleporter.

 In order be able to successfully request random values from the configured Chainlink VRF coordinator, the `VRFProvider` must be added to a [VRF subscription as an allowed consumer](https://docs.chain.link/vrf/v2/subscription/ui).
 The `VRFProvider` contract exclusively uses the [subscription method](https://docs.chain.link/vrf/v2/subscription) for paying fees the randomness requests.